 When it comes to foreign language studies, most students choose to learn Spanish, French, or German before they even consider learning an Asian language.
 When they do think about Asian languages, they usually choose Chinese or Japanese first, and then maybe Korean as a distant third.
-This is unfortunate, because there are many great reasons to learn the Korean language.
+This is unfortunate, because there are many great reasons you might want to consider learning Korean.

 There are many benefits to learning Korean, and if any of them resonate with you, find a Korean tutor to help you master the language.
-Here are five reasons you should learn Korean.
+Here are seven reasons for learning Korean.

 1. Better Understanding of Korean Culture and Concepts